wangziqi2013/wangziqi2013.github.io/_posts/2019-03-05-Dual-Page-Ckpt.markdown

 of the entire system at some point of execution.
 The paper also assumes that global corrdination exists to synchronize all processors at a checkpoint, such that processors agree to stop, drain their volatile queues and buffers (e.g. store queue and instruction window), and write out the on-chip execution context.

+DPC extends the memory controller with a hadrware mapping table which decides the physical location of a page when it is accessed from upper level components.
+In DPC, a virtual page can only be mapped to two locations: One is the physical address obtained via MMU address translation, called its "home page"; another is a "derived page", which sits in a special NVM area allocated by the Operating System at startup time.
+Given the size of the mapping table as S, at startup time, the OS must allocate S consecutive pages from the NVM as the derived page area, and inform the memory controller of the beginning of the area.
+The i-th entry of the table records the address mapping for page i of the derived area.